-CLDC has filed a federal civil rights lawsuit in the North Dakota federal court, and is assisting with a second suit, charging numerous law enforcement agencies and their officers with assaulting and violating the civil rights of peaceful Water Protectors at Standing Rock in late 2016 and early 2017.
-Unfortunately, due to inaction by the courts, the older of the two cases is still “on hold” while the judge considers a motion to dismiss filed by the defendants.
+CLDC filed a federal civil rights lawsuit in the North Dakota federal court, and is assisting with a second suit, charging numerous law enforcement agencies and their officers with assaulting and violating the civil rights of peaceful Water Protectors at Standing Rock in late 2016 and early 2017.
+In the older of the two cases CLDC has appealed a motion to dismiss filed by the defendants.
 We are hopeful that that older case as well as the more recently filed case will move forward this year.

 Our clients were supporting the peaceful opposition to the construction of the Dakota Access Pipeline (DAPL), led by the Oceti Šakowiŋ (the Seven Council Fires, or Great Sioux Nation).
 The DAPL pipeline, also known as the Black Snake, has now been found to be illegal by the federal courts on multiple occasions.
 In late 2016 and early 2017, hundreds of Water Protectors were subjected to cruel and illegal excessive police violence, including the use of water cannons in sub-zero temperatures, rubber bullets and other munitions, copious amounts of tear gas, mace and other chemical weapons, body slams, and other brute force.